Record your lectures and transcribe the audio. Study faster.

 You can also leverage technology to transcribe audio.
 It basically records one sound wave via a microphone and converts them into some other digital format.

-People who transcribe audio can work for academics researching human language, as legal evidence in court proceedings, or as copy documentation in marketing campaigns and PR activity For this resource, we won’t be dissecting how machinery is changing the workforce; rather we will be examining how abridging technology has changed right back.
+People transcribe audio in researching human language, court proceedings, or in marketing campaigns and PR activity.
+We won’t be dissecting how machinery is changing the workforce.
+Rather we will be examining how technology has changed right back.

-To transcribe audio was a job that was traditionally done to be laborious and time-consuming.
+To transcribe audio was a job that was traditionally laborious and time-consuming.
 Old-school transcription has disappeared from the workplace for a very long time.

 The topic revolves around whether transcribing audio to text is still the best way to listen to something or whether sending audio files in cloud storage or just streaming them.